mvidalgarcia/pinmap/README.md

 # pinmap
-Android app to pin your favourite photos in a map.
+Android app to pin content about places you've been in a map.